Medestin/questions/README.txt

             (that is, pop ( ) should return the same values as it would if there were just a single stack).
            FOLLOW UP
             Implement a function popAt (int index) which performs a pop operation on a specific sub-stack.
+Task 3.4 - Queue via Stacks: Implement a MyQueue class which implements a queue using two stacks.